rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-oss/ubuntu-server/docker/_index.en.md

 ```
 /swap.img       none    swap    sw      0       0
 ```
-If not: Type `:qa!` then enter to exit.
-And go to Step.
-12
+If not: Type `:qa!` then `Enter` to exit.
+And go to step 12

 If yes: Press `i` to activate edit mode, comment that line with `#` like this:
 ```
 #/swap.img       none    swap    sw      0       0
 ```
-Press `Esc` and type `:wq` then enter to save the changes.
+Press `Esc` and type `:wq` then `Enter` to save the changes.

 11. Adjust ZRAM size

-ZRAM means **"compress ram"**, it is more efficient and won't occupy disk space.
+ZRAM means "compress ram", it is more efficient and won't occupy disk space.

 ```
 sudo vim /usr/bin/init-zram-swapping